keerthanadeepak/about-me/README.md

 ### 🌾 Farmer Procurement Platform

 A prototype developed for the **Smart India Hackathon 2026 internal college round**, focused on improving the farmer procurement and slot-booking process.

-The project explores features such as centre-based booking, queue management, weather-aware scheduling, payment tracking, and grievance handling.
 ---

 ## 🎯 Future Goals